HeroesToolChest/HeroesDataParser/README.md

   --warnings                        Displays all validation warnings.

 Commands:
-  extract
-  read
+  extract  Extracts all required files from the `Heroes of the Storm` directory. image    Performs image processing. list     Displays .txt, .xml, and .json files in the local directory. read     Reads a .txt, .xml, or .json file and displays its contents on screen.

 Use " [command] --help" for more information about a command.
 ```

 Example command to create xml and json files from the `Heroes of the Storm` directory.
-Since no `-o|--outputDirectory` option is set, it defaults to the install directory.
+Since no `-o|--outputDirectory` option is set, it defaults to the local directory.
 ```
-dotnet heroes-data -s 'D:\Games\Heroes of the Storm Public Test' --xml --json
+dotnet heroes-data -s 'D:\Games\Heroes of the Storm' --xml --json
 ```

 ## Validation Warnings